-In this tutorial, you will be creating an easy autumn tree pattern in Inkscape.
+In this tutorial, you will create an easy autumn tree pattern in Inkscape.
 Similar to Creating a Meteor in Inkscape, you will mostly work with the Rectangle and Ellipse tools.
-However, you will also be introduced to Create Tiled Clones, which allows you to create and customize repeating patterns.
+You will also be introduced to Create Tiled Clones, which allows you to create and customize repeating patterns.

 Recently I went on a trip to the Scottish Highlands.
 Loads of mountains, hills, and trees.
 In the middle of autumn (or “fall”, depending on your place in the world), the leaves are changing… at different rates, different colours, and it’s utterly beautiful.
-This tutorial is inspired by this.
+This tutorial is inspired by this.Sharon Milne

-Next, you want to align the shapes so they come together to look like a tree.
-Open up the Align and Distribution dialog by pressing SHIFT + CTRL + A, select both objects with the Select tool, and Center on Vertical Axis.
-You will notice that the circle and rectangle are now centered relative to each other.
+Next, shift and align the shapes so they come together as a tree.
+Open the Align and Distribution dialog by pressing SHIFT + CTRL + A, select both objects with the Select tool, and Center on Vertical Axis.
+Notice that the circle and rectangle are now centered relative to each other.
 You can further shift the rectangle vertically using the ↑ and ↓ arrow keys.

 Now that you have the basic tree shape down, it’s time to create the other two shapes.
-Select the original shape, press CTRL + D to duplicate it twice, and shift them to the right and left using the ← and → arrow keys.
+Select the original shape, press CTRL + D to duplicate it twice, and shift them to the right and left respectively using the ← and → arrow keys.

-The third tree shape is a bit more complex, but not by much.
-Select the circle, go to the Path menu and choose Object to Path.
-You will see that the circle has been converted into paths, with 4 nodes at each of its ‘sides’.
-Use the Node tool to select the nodes on the left and right ‘sides’ of the circle (remember to hold down SHIFT to select multiple nodes), before bringing them down using the ↓ arrow key.
+The right tree is a bit more complex, but not by much.
+Select the circle, go to the Path menu and choose Object to Path to convert the circle into a path with 4 nodes.
+Use the Node tool to select the nodes on the left and right ‘sides’ of the circle (hold down SHIFT to select multiple nodes), and bring them down using the ↓ arrow key.

-If you haven’t done so, group the circle and rectangle for each tree shape together by selecting them and pressing CTRL + G. Now, you can create a tile by moving the shapes around with the Select tool; Page Up and Page Down allows you to move a shape above or below another.
+If you haven’t done so, group the circle and rectangle for each tree shape together by selecting them and pressing CTRL + G. Now, we will create the base tile by moving the shapes around with the Select tool; Page Up and Page Down allows you to move a shape above or below another.

-You might notice the dots scattered through the pattern to represent grass.
-Let’s add them into the tile.
+Let’s add some dots to represent grass.
 Create a circle with the Ellipse tool and fill it in with 534741FF.
 Next, duplicate it twice by pressing CTRL + D. Shift the duplicated circles to the right with the → arrow key until each of them is around a width apart.